- About Us

 The NAPS Legislative Support page ensures that NAPS members have the tools to act on behalf of and to protect the Postal and Fed/Postal communities.
 We regard the legislative bill-tracking program as an important and unprecedented step to enhance the effectiveness and advance the common interests of NAPS as well as the Fed/Postal Community we partner with by allowing members to become more readily aware of key pieces of legislation that may greatly impact the life and working condition of our members and the federal workforce.

-Introduced by Rep. Gerry Connolly (D-VA) -- Expresses the sense of the House of Representatives that Congress ensure the continuation of 6-day mail delivery
+H.Res.
+114 was introduced by Rep. Gerry Connolly D-VA).
+The non-binding resolution expresses the sense of the House of Representatives that the U.S. Postal Service should continue 6-day mail delivery.

-Introduced by Rep. Stephen Lynch (D-MA) -- Expresses the sense of the House of Representatives that Congress ensure that the U.S. Postal Service is not privatized
+H.Res.
+47 was introduced by Rep. Stephen Lynch (D-MA).
+The nonbinding resolution expresses the sense of the House of Representatives that Congress ensure that the U.S. Postal Service is not privatized.